ExcitedStates/qfit_ligand/README.md

 ## Installation

-To obtain the requirements, first install `numpy`, `scipy` and `cvxopt` using `pip`
+If you have access to the `conda` package manager, installing all dependencies is straightforward

+    conda install -c conda-forge numpy scipy cvxopt conda install -c ibmdecisionoptimization cplex

+If you prefer the more traditional `pip` tool, the requirements can be installed as follows

     pip install numpy scipy cvxopt

-Next, obtain a copy of CPLEX, the Community Edition will do, using one of the two following ways.
-If you are using Anaconda Python, CPLEX can be straightforwardly installed using `conda`
+Next, obtain a copy of CPLEX, the Community Edition will do, by registering and downloading it from the [IBM website][1].

-    conda install -c ibmdecisionoptimization cplex

-Note that `numpy` and `scipy` can also be installed with `conda`. `cvxopt`, however, requires `pip` to get the latest version.

-The second more tedious option is registering and downloading it from the [IBM website][1].
 After installing and unpacking the software, install the CPLEX Python interface

     cd <CPLEX_ROOT>/cplex/python/2.7/x86_64_<PLATFORM>
     python setup.py install